An affordable and accessible platform for all

 Since the beginning of Socie, the main focus was on technology.
 If the app is good enough then the users will come naturally, was the thought.
 This approach has taken us very far.
 Still, I had the idea that it could be better commercially.

 So I decided to contact about 20 paying associations.
 This mini-research had a common thread, almost all the associations were happy with the app as it was.
-There were still some varying desires, the price was good and the members didn’t want to live without it.
+There were still some varying desires, the price was good and the members did not want to be without it.

 After more than two years of development, the successor to App Management was ready in 2024.
 The old management was built on an old AngularJS library and in need of replacement.
 The new management was built from scratch.
 With the new management, several long-cherished wishes were fulfilled.
 It became possible to deeplink, designate content managers, and a Web version for members called Socie Web was added.

 There is a plethora of features we still want to add to our platform.
 To make it even better for administrators and even more fun for members.
-We do this with great pleasure and with a tremendously fun group of people!
+We do this with great pleasure and with a fantastic group of people!

 Berend Menninga